Afrahaden/podii_interview/README.md

 ## Question one

-Creating a new Mix project called "blogger" with HTTPoison as a dependency
+Creating a new Mix project called "blogger" with HTTPoison as a dependency (hello.exs)

 ## Question two